maialenz/WetPaws/README.md

 > Unpacking objects: 100% (10/10), done.
 ```

-4. To open a preview port within your own local workspace type:
+4. To open a preview port within your own local workspace type within gitpod, enter the following command on the terminal:

 ```
 $ python3 -m http.server